Nouvelle traduction : Acoustics and Mechanics of Porous Materials

 - Thomas Weisser (2013-2014), now Assistant Professor in Univ. de Haute Alsace

 - Aurélien Merkel (2013-2014), now Post-doc in LAUM

 - J. Prisutova, PhD student for the University of Bradford/Sheffield (UK) -6 months in 2013 and 1 month in 2014-

 - A. Färn, PhD student from KTH- Royal Institute of Technology (Sweden) -3 months in 2012-

 - O. Umnova, Reader from the University of Salford (UK) -6 months in 2012/2013-

-- K. Horoshenkov, Professor from the University of Bradford (UK) -1 month in2012-
+- K. Horoshenkov, Professor from the University of Sheffield (UK) -1 month in2012-

 - ANR blanc Metaudible (2017-2013) aims to design metamaterials for the absorption of audible sound.
 This project is coordinated by LAUM, together with LISMMA and LGCB, and co-founded by ANR and FRAE.